Profile

 Positions

 From 2004 to 2011, Christof Schöch has been a research assistant at the Institute of Romance Languages and Literatures at Kassel University.
 From 2011 to 2017, he has been a research associate at the Department for Literary Computing at University of Würzburg, first as a researcher in the DARIAH-DE (Digital Research Infrastructure for the Arts and Humanities) inititative, then as leader of the Computational Literary Genre Stylistics group.
-In 2017, he received the offer to join Trier University as Full Professor of Digital Humanities.
+In 2017, he received the offer to join Trier University as Chair of Digital Humanities.

 My publications, talks, teaching and academic service are documented on a separate Wikibase instance.
 There, you find lists of talks, publications, classes taught and academic services.
 You can search, sort and filter them there as well.
 Or just check out all activities on a map.